Palmitoylethanolamide (PEA)

 Are PEA (Palmitoylethanolamine) Supplements Safe?

-PEA (Palmitoylethanolamide) supplements are generally recognized for their safety and are well-tolerated by most people.
+PEA (Palmitoylethanolamide) supplements are safe and well-tolerated by most people.
 As a naturally occurring compound in the body, PEA has a low risk of side effects, making it a safe option for those looking to manage pain and inflammation naturally.
 Its safety profile is further supported by numerous studies, which have not shown significant adverse effects, even with long-term use.

 Medication Interactions With PEA